channable/vaultenv/README.md

 personal access token with the `read:org` scope on the configured organization.
 This token can then be supplied to either the `github-token` flag or the `VAULTENV_GITHUB_TOKEN` environment variable.

+Sometimes the name of the authentication backend configured in vault may be different than the default one.
+Vaultenv supports non-default auth backend names by using the `--auth-backend` parameter.
+For example if your kubernetes auth backend is called `k8s-dev` then you can run vaultenv with `--auth-backend k8s-dev` or set the `VAULT_AUTH_BACKEND` environment variable to `k8s-dev`.

 ### Behavior configuration